-This kit will require a modern/capable ECU (Haltech, Link, Motec, Emtron, AEM) that allows you to set the trigger type (missing tooth + home), trigger edge and trigger angle.
+This kit will require a modern/capable ECU (Haltech, Link, Motec, Emtron and etc.) that allows you to set the trigger type, trigger edge and trigger angle.

 This kit will require a sound knowledge of automotive electrical wiring systems (sheathing, splicing, crimping and terminations).